bcd-kushal/beautifish.py/README.md

-# Beautifish: Shell Data Decorator & Icons Library
+# Beautifish: Console Decorator & Icons Library

-`beautifish` is a Python package that provides a set of utilities for decorating and enhancing the visual representation of data in the shell, along with a collection of shell icons to make your terminal experience more delightful.
+`beautifish` is a Python package that provides a set of utilities for decorating and enhancing the visual representation of data in the console, along with a collection of supported icons to make your console experience more delightful.

 ```bash
 pip install beautifish